Vehrik/FarOut/Characters/3-Traits.md

                         Biomass - As long as the Trait is not a Crux, the Player may choose to have the Trait to be Concealed with no additional Splice Point Cost.
-Disabled Traits may be forced to work as normal by expending 2 Stamina for a single use.
-You may also expend 2 Stamina in order to force a disabled Biomass Trait to work for a single use as if it were Disabled.
+Damaged Traits may be forced to work as normal by expending 2 Stamina for a single use.
+You may also expend 2 Stamina in order to force a Disabled Biomass Trait to work for a single use as if it were merely Damaged.

                         Energy - The Trait gains a Range of 1 and 1 Point of Damage for no additional cost.
 If you give the Trait